Skip to main content

 9. AI Features

-Roam.
-No native AI.
-Community extensions exist; not official.
+Roam has no native AI.
+Community extensions exist, but they are not official.

-Verdict.
-Obsidian wins.
-The Ahrefs 600K-page AI-content study (86.5% of top-ranked pages use AI assistance) suggests AI inside PKM tools is now baseline; Obsidian's plugin model lets you swap providers, while Roam users wait for first-party support that has not shipped through 2026.
+Obsidian wins AI coverage.
+The Ahrefs 600K-page AI-content study (86.5% of top-ranked pages use AI assistance) suggests AI inside PKM tools is now baseline.
+Obsidian's plugin model lets users swap providers, while Roam users are still waiting for first-party support that has not shipped through 2026.

 Pick Obsidian if data ownership and plugins matter